LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Abstract

 \section{Abstract}

-Mixture-of-Experts (MoE) models reduce inference computation via sparse activation, yet encounter a dual bottleneck, memory constraints and PCIe latency, when deployed on commodity hardware: deploying a 10B parameter MoE on a single commodity GPU, for example, requires offloading expert weights to CPU memory, and the resulting on-demand PCIe transfer latency often exceeds that of the associated GPU computation by several folds.
-Hybrid CPU–GPU co-execution is a promising remedy, but faces three intertwined challenges: 1) inaccurate prediction of expert activation patterns, rendering prefetching ineffective; 2) competition for limited PCIe bandwidth between expert prefetching and on-demand loading; and 3) high complexity in cross-device scheduling.
-We present PreScope, a prediction-driven dynamic expert scheduling system that addresses these challenges with three co-designed contributions.
-First, we discover that expert activations exhibit distinct group-wise patterns across layers—near-input, near-output, and middle layers each show unique characteristics.
-Accordingly, we propose the Learnable Layer-Aware Predictor (LLaPor), a module explicitly designed to achieve high-precision expert selection prediction by distinguishing and leveraging these layer-group-specific traits.
-Second, we propose the Prefetch-Aware Cross-Layer Scheduling strategy (PreSched), a strategy that quantifies global performance gains, across all MoE layers, rather than confining to local optimality within individual layers, while intelligently balancing the trade-offs between prefetching costs and on-demand loading overhead, and generates globally optimal scheduling plans.
-Third, we design an Asynchronous I/O Optimizer (AsyncIO) that decouples I/O operations from computation, overlaps PCIe transfers with GPU/CPU kernel execution, and effectively eliminates idle waiting bubbles.
-PreScope achieves end-to-end inference throughput improvements of 141\% over the state-of-the-art solutions, and decoding latency reductions of 74.6\%, providing an efficient solution for MoE deployment in resource-constrained environments. \blfootnote{*Zhaoning Zhang, Dezun Dong is the Corresponding Author}
+Mixture-of-Experts (MoE) models reduce inference computation via sparse activation, but face a dual bottleneck—memory constraints and PCIe latency—when deployed on commodity or legacy hardware.
+For instance, deploying a 10B-parameter MoE on a single GPU requires offloading experts to CPU memory, where the resulting PCIe transfer latency often exceeds GPU computation by several times.
+Hybrid CPU–GPU co-execution is promising, but confronts three intertwined challenges: inaccurate expert activation prediction, PCIe bandwidth contention between prefetch and on-demand loads, and high complexity in cross-device scheduling.
+We present LayerScope, a prediction-driven dynamic expert scheduling system that addresses these challenges via three co-designed components.
+First, we find that expert activations exhibit distinct group-wise patterns across layers: near-input, near-output, and middle layers have unique characteristics.
+To address this, we propose the Learnable Layer-Aware Predictor (LLaPor), a module explicitly designed to achieve high-precision expert selection prediction by distinguishing and leveraging these layer-group-specific traits.
+Second, we propose the Prefetch-Aware Cross-Layer Scheduling strategy (PreSched), a strategy that quantifies global performance gains, across all MoE layers, rather than confining to local optimality within individual layers, while intelligently balancing the trade-off between prefetching costs and on-demand loading overhead, and generates globally optimal scheduling plans.
+Third, we design an Asynchronous I/O Optimizer (AsyncIO) that decouples I/O operations from computation, overlaps PCIe transfers with GPU/CPU kernel execution, and thus effectively eliminates idle waiting bubbles.
+LayerScope achieves 141\% higher end-to-end inference throughput and 74.6\% lower decoding latency relative to state-of-the-art solutions.
+This breakthrough enables efficient deployment of large MoE models on commodity GPU-CPU platforms and legacy hardware, significantly reducing the cost barrier for MoE adoption by repurposing existing infrastructure in resource-constrained environments.

 \keywords{Mixture-of-Experts; Offloading; LLM Inference}